sebdart/SARS-CoV-2/DOD_Bioinformatic-Protocol&Clades.md

 *Step 3 of 3:*
 Click on *Select All*

-> You will download a file named *sequences.csv*; this file will have to be processed and curred by an R-code script to be bioinformatically compliant with NextStrain's Augur requirement (or any other phylodyanmic/phylogeographic codes, such as BEAST 1 and 2).
+> You will download a file named *sequences.csv*; this file will have to be processed and curated by an R-code script to be bioinformatically compliant with NextStrain's Augur requirement (or any other phylodyanmic/phylogeographic codes, such as BEAST 1 and 2).

 **Get the FASTA Data**